 The final report was completed and submitted to the NIHR 2015.
 The views expressed in this report are those of the authors and not necessarily those of the NHS, the NIHR or the Department of Health.
 Although still pending review by the NIHR team, the submitted report may be read on the links below.

-London North West Healthcare NHS Trust, which hosts the UK Rehabilitation Outcomes Collaborative (UK ROC) national rehabilitation dataset has been awarded the Health Quality Improvement Partnership (HQIP) National Clinical Audit on; Specialist Rehabilitation for Patients with Complex Needs Following Major Injury.
-More details can be found:
+London North West University Healthcare NHS Trust, which hosts the UK Rehabilitation Outcomes Collaborative (UK ROC) national rehabilitation dataset has been awarded the Health Quality Improvement Partnership (HQIP) National Clinical Audit on; Specialist Rehabilitation for Patients with Complex Needs Following Major Injury.
+More details can be found at: